-- 74. The ECB considers that statistical tests used for back-testing should be adapted when back-testing samples contain forecasts over fully or partially overlapping time periods (compared with standard versions of statistical tools applicable for the case of non-overlapping forecasts) to account for dependencies in the sample and therefore serve as a proper indicator of the model performance.
-In the view of the ECB, this practice would avoid the risk of being in breach of Article 294(1)(j) of the CRR. - 75.
-Where back-testing relies only on IMM pricing functions for both predictions and realisations (i.e. realised prices derived from benchmarking systems are not taken into account), the attention given to the assessment of the adequacy of IMM pricing functions (as provided for by Article 294(1)(e) and (I) of the CRR and further described in paragraphs 78 and 79 of this chapter) is seen to be even more important.
-Consequently, in the view of the ECB, institutions should strengthen their validation of IMM pricing functions accordingly. - 76.
-In order to ensure appropriate back-testing practices as required by Article 294(1)(j) of the CRR, the ECB sees it as good practice to pay special attention to the consistency of predictions and realisations in the case of actual portfolio back-testing; in other words, changes of the portfolio composition during the observation period (e.g. due to new or closed-out transactions) should be handled accordingly. - 77.
-In accordance with Article 294(1)(c), (e) and (g) of the CRR as understood by the ECB in paragraphs 71 and 72 of this chapter, the ECB sees benefit in backtesting different relevant risk measures, including the market value at transaction level, the market value of netting sets as well as the exposure at netting set level.
-If direct back-testing of the exposure of margined netting sets is not feasible, institutions should have a separate validation of the margining process, of collateral value changes and of netting set market value changes over the relevant time horizons.
+- 65. The ECB considers that statistical tests used for back-testing should be adapted when back-testing samples contain forecasts over fully or partially overlapping time periods207 (compared with standard versions of statistical tools applicable for the case of non-overlapping forecasts) to account for dependencies in the sample and therefore serve as a proper indicator of the model performance.
+In the view of the ECB, this practice would avoid the risk of being in breach of Article 294(1)(j) of the CRR. - 66.
+Where back-testing relies only on IMM pricing functions for both predictions and realisations (i.e. realised prices derived from benchmarking systems are not taken into account), the attention given to the assessment of the adequacy of IMM pricing functions (as provided for by Article 294(1)(e) and (I) of the CRR) is seen to be even more important.
+Consequently, in the view of the ECB, institutions should strengthen their validation/review of IMM pricing functions accordingly. - 67.
+In order to ensure appropriate back-testing practices as required by Article 294(1)(j) of the CRR, the ECB sees it as good practice to pay special attention to the consistency of predictions and realisations in the case of actual portfolio back-testing; in other words, changes of the portfolio composition during the observation period (e.g. due to new or closed-out transactions) should be handled accordingly. - 68.
+In accordance with Article 294(1)(c), (e) and (g) of the CRR as understood by the ECB in paragraphs 62 and 63 of this chapter, the ECB sees benefit in backtesting different relevant risk measures, including the market value208 at transaction level, the market value of netting sets209 as well as the exposure210 at netting set level.
+If direct back-testing of the exposure of margined netting sets is not feasible, institutions should have a separate validation of the margining process, of collateral value changes and of netting set market value changes over the relevant time horizons. - 69.
+In order to reduce the risk of breaching Article 292(1)(a) and (g) of the CRR, and based on the requirements of Article 294(1)(I) of the CRR, institutions